MmightyGame/smarttime/README.md

 What you get:

-Real-time tracking of app usage
+Real-time tracking of app usage,
-Clear breakdown of productive vs non-productive time Simple and minimal interface
+Clear breakdown of productive vs non-productive time, Simple and minimal interface,
-Smart insights to help you improve your habits
+Smart insights to help you improve your habits.

 Installation:

-Go to the "Releases" section
+Go to the "Releases" section,
-Download the latest version (.exe)
+Download the latest version (.exe),\
 Open the file

 If Windows shows a warning: